I am disturbed by my white skin

 I come from a town called Oldham, which is very often voted one of the worst places to live in the UK for many reasons, but partly for the lack of investment/care for the place, and partly due to the race conflict and disturbances over the years.
 My experience of race and racism during my young growth years were within the tensions that existed within the Indian, Pakistani, Bangladeshi and white European communities, that lived together in this one district.
 I do not have strong memories of this time, but I do remember the segregation that existed within how the housing estates were set up, the segregation that existed in schools (my school was predominantly white, whereas the neighbouring school was at least 40/60 white – asian), and the segregation that was visible on the streets and in businesses.
 People didn’t mix I know that much.

-Thinking about how I grew up, I recognise now how I could have been totally oblivious to the racism and discrimination felt by my non-white brother or sister there, as I was never faced with any part of their life and day to day experiences.
+Thinking about how I grew up, I recognise now how I could have been totally oblivious to the racism and discrimination felt by non-white people there, as I was never faced with any part of their life and day to day experiences.
 In addition to the the systems I was surrounded by – in work , education and media – all being led by white people, or being led by people of colour, who were trying so hard to make a success of their lives and felt unable to speak up about the discrimination and oppression that they faced each day.

 My months in Ugandan village in 2015 broke down multiple walls inside my brain.
 I tell many people I meet now about the moments of awakening I felt within my time in the Ugandan village; how I became aware of my whiteness, my western mind, and my feelings of superiority built from my years of conditioning.

 Being brought up by a brilliant woman who through her own worldly and spiritual explorations, I guess overall amongst many things. taught me about empathy, love, to break social boundaries, and to live a life of brilliance.
-From this upbringing I felt utterly shocked when I realised that my inner voice was telling me that I was better than the African brothers and sisters I was working with here in Uganda.
+From this upbringing I felt utterly shocked when I realised that my inner voice was telling me that I was better than the African people I was working with here in Uganda.
 I believed inside myself that I was superior in my intelligence and understanding of the world, that these people needed ‘helping’ through access to our western ideas and education in order to live fulfilling lives.
 These thoughts, which seeped through into my actions, my communication, my relationships and my work there, really sickened me.

 I found that the years of learning I had done at University, studying Global Development and Sustainability, were actually a detriment to the impact I wanted to be involved in creating here.
 In that hot room in the village, with the goats bleating outside and the mosquitos singing their tunes past my ears, I felt anger and despair for the lies I have been told, not just in university but from birth, that had now today made me into a complete arsehole, set on a neo-colonial mission to finish off what the worst of my ancestors had started last century.
 To the distress of my family, who all thought I was mad, I refused to return to University to finish my degree, and set the course of my life over the next few years to one routed here on the continent where I continue to discover and learn so much along the way.